akilism/huginn-SunlightLegislatorAgent/README.md

 The SunlightLegislatorAgent uses the Sunlight Foundation Congress API to track the actions of a legislator.
+Will report back on any votes made or actions on bills sponsored or cosponsored by the legislator.

   **You need a Sunlight Foundation API Token:** [http://sunlightfoundation.com/api/](http://sunlightfoundation.com/api/)

   **You need to provide a** `legislator_bioguide_id` for the legislator you wish to keep tabs on.
 [You can search for them here.](http://legislator.wolvesintheserverroom.com/)